17 Types of Kitchen Cabinets That Should Be on Every Renovator’s Radar

 If you believe your cabinets just have to work, copy Camilla Blackett and go with IKEA ones.
 The budget-friendly option is hackable, so be a little daring with your paint choices and introduce luxe-looking hardware and plumbing fixtures.

-Letting the natural tone shine will lend a ton of warmth to your space—not to mention they’ll practically last forever.
+Letting the natural tone shine will lend a ton of warmth to your space—not to mention it will practically last forever.
 Solid wood doors—think: resilient oak, easy-to-print maple, heavy hickory, fine-grain birch—are known for their durability, unlike plastic veneer, particleboard, and laminate, which all have shorter life spans.